AnthonyFrazierCSU/Mitigating-Bias-Matched-Observational-Studies/README.md

 ## Guidelines for Replication

-### Results in Section 1 (Introduction: Background, Motivating Example, and Main Contributions)
+### Results in Section 1 (Introduction)

 Download the `Bias Mitigation in Matched Observational Studies Application Code.R` file, run the `Libraries, Data Files, Functions` code chunk to load the necessary libraries and functions, then run the `Balance Table for Original Set of 1,211 Matched Pairs` code chunk to produce figure 1.

-### Results in Section 5 (Simulation Studies)
+### Results in Section 4 (Simulation Studies)

 Download the `Bias Reduction for Matching with Continuous Treatments Simulation code.R` file, load the necessary libraries and functions, then run the simulations in the Main Simulation section.
 Specifically, run the `Simulation 1 Estimation and Inference (MAE, RMSE, ML, CR)` and the `Simulation 2 Estimation and Inference (MAE, RMSE, ML, CR)`chunks of code to replicate results shown in tables 1 and 2 of the main manuscript.
-You may run the `Simulation Result Tables` chunk of code to produce a LaTeX table showing the MAE, RMSE, ML and CR results combined.
+You may run the `Simulation Result Tables` chunk of code to produce a LaTeX table showing the Bias, MCIL and CR results combined.

-### Results in Section 6 (Data Application: Re-Analyzing the Effects of Social Distancing Practice On COVID-19 Case Counts)
+### Results in Section 5 (Data Application: Re-Analyzing the Effects of Social Distancing Practice On COVID-19 Case Counts)

 1) **Figure 2:** In the `Bias Mitigation in Matched Observational Studies Application Code.R` file, run the `Creating p-matrix (linCDE)` and the `Plots and Summary Statistics of Probability of Observed Treatment Assignment` code chunks to produce the two plots shown in figure 2.

 2) **Table 3:** In the `Bias Mitigation in Matched Observational Studies Application Code.R` file, run the `Creating p-matrix (linCDE)` and the `Average Treatment Effect Estimation for Original Set of Matched Pairs` code chunks to replicate the ATE results pertaining to the non-calipered set of matched pairs.
 Run the `Average Treatment Effect Estimation for Calipered (xi=0.1) Set of Matched Pairs` code chunk to replicate the ATE results pertaining to the calipered set of matched pairs.
-These code chunks also provide the results shown in Appendix C, **table S3**.

 ### Results in Web Appendix B (Extra Simulations)